heidihendry/camelot/README.md

 Once you're happy with all of the essential details, click "Next".
 You can now set up any of the optional data for the camera trap.
 This should be pretty self-explanatory.
 This data, if provided, would usually be for reporting and analysis purposes later.
 Once you're happy with everything, click "Create".

-If you've used other camera trap software, you may now be starting to notice some differences: the trap station, and the start date, and the cameras -- they were all one the one screen!
+If you've used other camera trap software, you may now be starting to notice some differences: the trap station, and the start date, and the cameras -- they were all on the one screen!
 What if you need to change cameras later?
 Do not fear, Camelot supports all of this.
 Read on!

 After creating a camera, you will see it under the "Manage camera trap stations" menu.
 This indicates the camera trap is *active in the field*.
 If you want to see more information about the camera trap, or to record details about a *camera check*, click on the menu entry.